Samkth123/KTH-md/Rocketblocks.md

 ###### Rule of 72
-divide 72 by growth and you will see when double the revenue or number Good for gut check, as if 100 with growth 10% per year the investment will double in
+divide 72 by growth and you will see when double the revenue or number Good for gut check, as if 100 with growth 10% per year the investment will double in 7.2years, but it should increase 50% in 3,6 years, 25% in 1,8y osv